aws-samples/communication-developer-services-reference-architectures/cloudformation/SES_Event_DB/README.md

 ## Prerequisites

-1. Access to Amazon Pinpoint, AWS CloudShell and IAM policies assigned to your AWS user that allow you to deploy an AWS CloudFormation templates, manage Amazon Athena, Amazon S3, Amazon Kinesis Firehose and AWS Glue resources.
+1. Access to Amazon SES, AWS CloudShell and IAM policies assigned to your AWS user that allow you to deploy an AWS CloudFormation templates, manage Amazon Athena, Amazon S3, Amazon Kinesis Firehose and AWS Glue resources.
 2. Verify at least one email address for testing purposes.
 Read [Creating and verifying identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html) for more information.

 ## Implementation